Mai Po Nature Reserve

 Mai Po Nature Reserve information

-Visitors are advised to bring binoculars (they may be available to borrow at the visitor's centre) and cameras, and to wear comfortable walking shoes or boots but not bright clothing.
+Visitors are advised to wear comfortable walking shoes or boots but not bright clothing.
 It is best to visit at high tide (minimum 2m), when birds in their tens of thousands – mostly ducks, gulls, cormorants and kingfishers, but many rare species as well – flock to the area.
-Ring the weather hotline or the Hong Kong Observatory for tidal times.
+The Hong Kong Observatory website (www.hko.gov.hk/tide/predtide.htm) and app have tidal information.